BJHProject/GeneralAPP/replit.md

 ### Data Storage

-The application uses Supabase (PostgreSQL) for its database, with tables for `users`, `images`, `videos`, `edited_images`, `credit_ledger`, `idempotency_keys`, and `user_sessions`.
+The application uses Supabase (PostgreSQL) for its database, with tables for `users`, `images`, `videos`, `edited_images`, `credit_ledger`, `idempotency_keys`, `crypto_purchases`, and `user_sessions`.
 New users receive initial credits, and temporary media is managed with expiry and cleanup.
+The `crypto_purchases` table tracks all cryptocurrency payment transactions with NOWPayments.
 Vercel Blob is used for storing generated media, organized into temporary and permanent folders, with automated cleanup for expired temporary files.

 ### Credit System

 A server-enforced credit system dictates pricing for generations (e.g., 500 credits for image generation, 1000 for editing, 2000-3000 for video).
 All credit operations are atomic database transactions with pre-flight checks, an audit trail in the `credit_ledger`, and automatic refunds for failed generations.
 Security features include rate limiting, model whitelisting, and Zod schema validation.

+**Credit Purchases**: Users can purchase credits via cryptocurrency payments through NOWPayments integration.
+Four packages are available: Starter ($5/5,000 credits), Popular ($9.99/10,000 credits), Pro ($19.99/20,000 credits), and Elite ($49.99/50,000 credits).
+The system uses invoice-based checkout flow with webhook notifications for payment confirmation.
+All credit additions use the `atomic_add_credits()` database RPC function to ensure race-condition-free transactions with full idempotency protection against duplicate webhooks.

 ### Admin Features